 |intern.dev.nav.no||naisdevice and NAV internal networks||development ingress for non-public/internet-facing applications|

 |nav.no||internet||subdomains are manually configured, contact at #tech-sikkerhet.
 Ingresses on

 |intern.nav.no||naisdevice||used by non-public/internet-facing applications (previously called adeo.no).|

 You can also learn about how DNS is configured.

 ROS and PVK¶

-When establishing an application on GCP, it is a great time to update its Risikovurdering (ROS) analysis.
+When establishing an application on GCP, it is a great time to update its platform privacy impact assessments (ROS).
 It is required to update the application's entry in the Behandlingsoversikt when changing platforms.
 If both of these words are unfamiliar to your team, it's time to sit down and take a look at both of them.

 Every application needs to have a ROS analysis.
-Applications handling personal information needs a Personvernkonsekvens (PVK) analysis and an entry in the Behandlingsoversikt.
+Applications handling personal information needs a data protection impact assessment (PVK) and an entry in the Behandlingsoversikt.